 - The frameworks below have been tested across multiple verticals and team sizes.

-- Specific numbers, ranges, and benchmarks come from real operator data — not generic industry averages.
+- Specific numbers, ranges, and benchmarks come from real operator data, not generic industry averages.

 - The advice assumes you have basic infrastructure in place; if you don't, the foundational sections cover that.

-Senior-operator team with 9-14+ years across performance marketing, SEO, and ecommerce.
+People who have run this before team with 9-14+ years across performance marketing, SEO, and ecommerce.
 Based in Nagpur, India and Dover, Delaware.
 View team credentials.

 Why B2B ecommerce demands different agency skills

-Most ecommerce agencies were built around DTC fundamentals: short funnels, impulse purchases, quick conversion windows, ROAS as the north-star metric.
+Most ecommerce agencies were built around DTCfundamentals: short funnels, impulse purchases, quick conversion windows, ROAS as the north-star metric.
 B2B inverts almost all of that.

 B2B buyers research for weeks before talking to anyone.
 They form committees.
 They demand custom pricing, custom contracts, and integration with their procurement systems.
 Conversion happens offline, attributed back to organic search or paid ads months earlier.
 The agency that does not understand this will optimize for the wrong outcomes.
 Related: pricing.